rxyknight/RoyRenBlog/_posts/2015-04-12-jquery-rotate-animation.md

 author: 'Roy Ren'
 ---

-The principle is very simple: from time to time, rotate the picture, so the picture is rotating.
+The principle is very simple: from time to time, rotate the picture, so the picture looks like rotating.

 Result:

-<iframe src="{{ site.baseurl }}/example/jquery/rotate" width="100%" height="80px" frameborder="0" scrolling="no"> </iframe>
+<iframe src="{{ site.baseurl }}/example/jquery/rotate" width="100%" height="210px" frameborder="0" scrolling="no"> </iframe>

 Code: